Oregon holds off USC late, grabs Pac-12 title with 31-24 win

+They still ended up celebrating amid confetti and streamers in their rivals’ empty stadium.

+After yet another display of the big-game poise their West Coast foes so often lack, the Ducks are back-to-back conference champions.

-LOS ANGELES (AP) — Anthony Brown threw two touchdown passes in his unusual Oregon debut, Jamal Hill made an interception with 2:47 to play, and the Ducks won their second straight Pac-12 title with a 31-24 victory over No. 13 Southern California in the championship game Friday night.
+Anthony Brown threw two touchdown passes in his unusual Oregon debut, Jamal Hill made his second interception with 2:47 to play, and the Ducks won their second straight Pac-12 title with a 31-24 victory over No. 13 Southern California.

+Defensive end Kayvon Thibodeaux, the game’s MVP with five tackles and a sack, jauntily wore two hats during the postgame party to symbolize the Ducks’ two championships.

+“We fought this year,” said Thibodeaux, a Los Angeles native.
+“So many trials and tribulations.
+So many things that kept popping up.
+So many excuses we could have made, and we didn’t flinch.
+We stuck to the script and got it done.”

-Tyler Shough also threw two touchdown passes for the Ducks (4-2), who didn’t win the North Division, yet still claimed the Pac-12’s New Year’s Six bowl berth with their only victory in the past month.
+Tyler Shough also threw two touchdown passes for the Ducks (4-2), who claimed the Pac-12’s New Year’s Six bowl berth despite having more losses than USC, Washington or Colorado.
+The Trojans were one win away from an unbeaten regular season before the Ducks took charge with a superb defensive effort and timely offense throughout the night.

+“We were itching to get back to our kind of football, and we did it tonight,” coach Mario Cristobal said. “(We) really just came out with an attitude, came out with a purpose and a mission.”

+Jaylon Redd, Hunter Kampmoyer, DJ Johnson and Travis Dye caught TD passes for the Ducks, who got into the title game after consecutive losses only because the Huskies had to drop out Monday due to coronavirus problems.

+Kedon Slovis passed for 320 yards with two touchdowns and three interceptions for the Trojans (5-1), whose perfect season ended with their fourth loss in their last five meetings with Oregon.
+The sophomore quarterback had X-rays on his shoulder after the game.

+“There’s a lot of hurt souls in our locker room right now,” USC coach Clay Helton said.
+“I know our kids wanted extremely badly to win a championship, and we came up a play too short today.”

-Oregon had a 31-17 lead with less than 10 minutes to play, but Bru McCoy caught a TD pass on fourth down for the Trojans (5-1) before they got the ball back with 4:43 left.
-USC reached midfield in search of a fourth-quarter comeback win for the fourth time in its six-game season, but Kedon Slovis threw the first fourth-quarter interception of his career.
+Oregon had a 31-17 lead with less than 10 minutes to play, but Bru McCoy caught a TD pass on fourth down for the Trojans before they got the ball back with 4:43 left.
+USC reached midfield in search of a fourth-quarter comeback win for the fourth time in its six-game season, but Slovis threw the first fourth-quarter interception of his career.

 Hill made an acrobatic play to hang on to the poorly thrown ball, and Oregon’s offense ran all but 23 seconds off the clock.
 USC reached the Oregon 49, but the Ducks’ pass rush prevented Slovis from getting off a Hail Mary.

-Oregon seized the opportunity to continue its domination of the Trojans on the way to the school’s sixth Pac-12 championship in 12 years, including two straight under coach Mario Cristobal.
-The North Division has won nine of the 10 editions of this title game, including a record four by Oregon.

-Slovis passed for 320 yards with two touchdowns and three interceptions for the Trojans, whose perfect season ended with their fourth loss in their last five meetings with Oregon.

 The Ducks stunned almost everybody in the mostly empty Coliseum by replacing Shough occasionally with Brown, a senior graduate transfer from Boston College who hadn’t recorded any statistics for Oregon this season.
-Ducks offensive coordinator Joe Moorhead substituted Brown at various points in various drives throughout the game, and Brown made a series of big plays.

 Brown’s first throw for the Ducks was a TD pass to Redd on Oregon’s opening drive.
-He threw another scoring pass to Dye in the third quarter, finishing 3 of 4 for 17 yards.
+He threw another scoring pass to Dye in the third quarter, finishing 3 of 4 for 17 yards in an offensive package set up for short-yardage situations and goal line chances.

-Amon-Ra St. Brown caught a TD pass and Markese Stepp rushed for a score, but the Trojans failed to complete one more fourth-quarter rally in a season full of them.

-USC earned its spot in the title game by going unbeaten with three late comeback victories along the way.
-The Trojans weren’t perfect, but their deep offense and improving defense comprised the most resilient group in the league.
+“He’s a really good player, and he deserved to play somehow, some way,” Cristobal said.
+“Not only that, he provided an advantage for us in the (run-pass option) world.
+We all very much appreciate Anthony for hanging in there throughout the season, because it’s a position where one player is playing for the most part.”

 THE TAKEAWAY

 Oregon: The well-rested Ducks seized their golden opportunity to make another big postseason splash.
-Cristobal’s team has all the big-game poise USC lacks, and that’s why Oregon will be bowling in the New Year despite all of its flaws this season.
+Cristobal’s team has a mental toughness that the Trojans haven’t matched in years, and that’s why Oregon will be bowling in the New Year despite all of its flaws this season.

 USC: The Trojans finally fell off the high wire that was their season, but in predictable fashion with turnovers, poor blocking and too many missed tackles.
-USC wasn’t a perfect team despite its perfect record, and everything caught up to the Trojans in another setback for perpetually embattled coach Clay Helton.
+USC wasn’t a perfect team despite its perfect record, and everything caught up to the Trojans in another setback for the perpetually embattled Helton.

 UP NEXT

 Oregon: A probable berth in the Fiesta Bowl on Jan.
-2.
+2, although it isn’t clear-cut.

 USC: A probable berth in the Alamo Bowl on Dec.
 29.